swiftlang/swift-evolution/proposals/NNNN-objc-implementation.md

 ### A different attribute spelling

-Previous drafts of this proposal used the name `@objcImplementation`.
-We shortened that to `@implementation` to allow us to use the same attribute for the C and C++ future directions described above.
+We've chosen the proposed spelling—`@objc(CategoryName) @implementation`—because it makes `@implementation` orthogonal to the specific language being implemented.
+Everything Objective-C-specific about it is tied to the `@objc` attribute, and it's pretty clear how it would be expanded in the future to support other langauges.
+Many alternatives—such as the original pitch's `@objcImplementation(CategoryName)` and suggestions like `@implementation(objc, category: CategoryName)`—do not have this property.

 We chose the word "implementation" rather than "extern" because the attribute marks an implementation of something that was declared elsewhere; in most languages, "extern" works in the opposite direction, marking a declaration of something that is implemented elsewhere.
-Also, the name suggests a relationship to the `@implementation` keyword in Objective-C, which is appropriate since an `@implementation extension` is a one-to-one drop-in replacement.
+Also, the name suggests a relationship to the `@implementation` keyword in Objective-C, which is appropriate since an `@objc @implementation extension` is a one-to-one drop-in replacement.

 `@implementation` has a similar spelling to the compiler-internal `@_implements` attribute, but there has been little impetus to stabilize `@_implements` in the seven years since it was added, and if it ever *is* stabilized it wouldn't be unreasonable to make it a variant of `@implementation` (e.g. `@implementation(forRequirement: SomeProto.someMethod)`).